tomdionysus/dfplayermini-micropython/README.md

 # DFPlayerMini micropython Driver

-A python driver for the [DFPlayer Mini](https://www.dfrobot.com/index.php?route=product/product&product_id=1121), intended as a low-level alternative driver including device status and feedback processing.
+A python driver for the [DFPlayer Mini](https://www.dfrobot.com/index.php?route=product/product&product_id=1121) in serial (UART) mode, intended as a low-level alternative driver including device status and feedback processing.

 The driver is based directly on the [Official DFPlayer C/C++ driver](https://github.com/DFRobot/DFRobotDFPlayerMini) and best-fit supports the same interface.